Turing meets Moore-Penrose: Computing the Pseudoinverse on Turing Machines: Digital Computations

-Computability of functions is a well-studied property, and there exist various computability notions.
-For a comprehensive review of different computabillity notions we refer to \cite{AvigadBrattka14CompAnal}.
-The notions we will employ in our analysis are the following ones.
+The computability of functions is a well-studied property, and various computability notions exist \cite{AvigadBrattka14CompAnal}; we will employ the following ones to establish positive and negative results regarding effective computations on digital hardware.